openformatproj/augmented-things/augmented-things/om2m/README.md

 ![MN](https://github.com/openformatproj/augmented-things/blob/master/images/mn.png "MN")

-only after this operation succeeds, it will be possible to launch the corresponding Java applications (from either Eclipse or by executing directly their .jar from Linux bash); this will execute the ADNs and connect them with the underlying CSEs.
-The IN application must be started before the others, in order for the MN to be able to find its ADN coordinator.
+only after this operation succeeds, it will be possible to launch the corresponding Java applications (from either Eclipse or by executing directly their .jar from the Linux bash); this will execute the ADNs and connect them with the underlying CSEs.
+The IN application must be started before the others, in order for the MNs to be able to find their ADN coordinator.
 IN can share a physical machine with one MN, but no more than one MN can be active on the same host.

 ### ASNs
 To run an ASN, simply run its Java executable.
 Please notice that ```mecs.iot.proj.om2m.asn.sensor.App``` and ```mecs.iot.proj.om2m.asn.actuator.App``` are actually mockups used for testing; the same holds for the factory application, which allows to launch an arbitrary number of nodes on the same JVM (check the [README](https://github.com/openformatproj/augmented-things/blob/master/augmented-things/om2m/asn/factory/README.md) for more details).
 A real node can join the Augmented Things environment by replicating the communication procedure described in the documentation; some REST engines supporting CoAP, such as Erbium for Contiki, allow to implement it in a quite straightforward way.